jonathanbbiles/BullishorBust/frontend/README.md

 2. Start the development server with `npx expo start`.
 3. Open the project in Expo Go on your mobile device.

+Axios is loaded through a small wrapper in `../axios.js`.
+Make sure this file exists and you have run `npm install` before starting Expo.

 The main application logic is defined in `App.js`.
 It fetches data from the backend and displays entry-ready and watchlist assets.